 If you do not use Lightroom or Photoshop, your software may also allow entering various metadata including a title and a caption.
-But, there may be times when you may not have access to any of the tools, but the commonly available File Manager in Windows can do the same.
+But there may be times when you may not have access to any of the tools, but the commonly available File Manager in Windows can do the same.
 Find the file you want to annotate, and right-click on the file name.
-From the pop-up menu, select “Properties” and click on “Details” to see the window below.
-There, you can enter the title and caption information as well as a copyright note and your name in the Author field.
+From the pop-up menu, select “Properties” and click on “Details” to see the window on the right.
+There, you can enter the title and caption information, as well as a copyright note and your name in the Author field.

-Adobe Photoshop Elements, EXIFTool and EXIFToolGUI, Breeze Browser, and quite possibly other image handling software are capable of adding the needed metadata to your files, especially those you show on the Internet and possibly those you may enter in competitions.
+Adobe Photoshop Elements, EXIFTool and EXIFToolGUI, Breeze Browser, and quite possibly other image handling software can add the needed metadata to your files, especially those you show on the Internet and those you may enter in competitions.
 Adding copyright information to all your images is also an excellent idea.
 If it is there, nobody can claim ignorance.
 Although not all image handling software may support writing metadata, more of them, even Windows Explorer can read the copyright notice.

 What about the title and caption fields?
 That is to a great extent your decision.
-A title may add a lot to a photograph but it is not a panacea.
+A title may add a lot to a photograph, but it is not a panacea.
 If you submit photographs to competitions, they may place the winning photographs in image galleries where your title or caption may display.
-In all likelihood, the competition organizer will indicate what else you may enter and how many characters these fields may include.
+The competition organizers sometimes indicate what else you may enter and how many characters these fields may include.
 May I suggest a template like below for this purpose:

 Title (50 characters or less) – First Name MI Last Name – Date